ejurgensen/pair_ap/README.md

 Homekit pairing is designed, here is a write-up of my current understanding.
 If you know better, please help improve this.

-With Homekit pairing, there may be a controller, which could for instance be the Home app, and then a number of devices/accessories, which could for instance be speakers.
-In the context of pair_ap, the controller is the client (since it is making the requests) and the device is the server.
-The controller can pair with devices, and after it is paired it can also add other "third-party" pairings to the device, it can remove pairings and it can ask for a list of pairings.
+With Homekit pairing, there may be a controller (e.g. the Home app), and a number of devices/accessories (e.g. speakers).
+The controller acts as a client and can make requests for pairing.
+After it is paired it can also add other "third-party" pairings to the device, it can remove pairings and it can ask for a list of pairings.

 Other parties, e.g. the Music app or just iOS as an Airplay sender, can also pair with devices/accesssories in a similar manner, but they are not full-